marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> areas = extract_areas('C:/...yourFileLocation.../nameOfTheFile.csv', col_name='areas')
 ```

 in this case we define the file location path in quotes, either single or double, following by the column name if required.
 If the column name is 'Areas' you just need to write the file path.
-To avoid problems in Windows OS do not use single backslashes to define it and use instead forward slashes (e.g. "C:/yourfilelocation.../nameofthefile.txt") or double backslashes.
-Also note that you won't need to specify the file type (txt or csv) as in previous versions of the script.
+To avoid problems in Windows OS do not use single backslashes to define the filepath but forward slashes (e.g. "C:/yourfilelocation.../nameofthefile.txt") or double backslashes.

 In the case that the user extracted and stored the areas of the grains in a different form from the one proposed here, this is either in a txt or csv file but without a spreadsheet-like form (Fig. 4), there is a Python/Numpy built-in method named ```np.genfromtxt()``` that can be used to load any text data (txt or csv) into a variable in a similar way.
 For example: